 DUCT SYSTEM.
 A system that consists of space conditioning equipment, ductwork, and includes any apparatus installed in connection therewith.

 DUCTWORK.
 The assemblies of connected ducts, plenums, boots, fittings, dampers, supply registers, return grilles, and filter grilles through which air is supplied to or returned from the space to be heated, cooled, or ventilated.
 Supply ductwork delivers air to the spaces from the space conditioning equipment.
 Return ductwork conveys air from the spaces back to the space conditioning equipment.
-Ventilation ductwork conveys air to or from any space.

 SPACE CONDITIONING.
 The treatment of air so as to control the temperature, humidity, filtration or distribution of the air to meet the requirements of a conditioned space.